pimvdb/proxy-function-stack/readme.markdown

 Usage
 ===

-var pst = require("./proxy-function-stack"); // depending on where you put the file
+    // assuming the file is in the same directory as the file requiring it var pst = require("./proxy-function-stack");

-// Now you can use it like the example below shows
+    // now you can use it like in the example below

 Example
 ===